This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Baby wipes have a nice self-contained solution which you just need to wipe the stain.
-Using baby wipes is a very clean method to remove stains from the couch.
+Baby wipes have a nice self-contained solution which is just what you need to wipe the stain.
+Using baby wipes is a very easy and cheap method to remove stains from the couch.

 6. Apply Vinegar

-Before using this method you should cheque the label if “s-w” or “s” is mentioned on it; only then use this method.
+Before using this method you should check the label—if “W-S” or “S” is mentioned on it, then only use this method.

-If you feel that the fabric is tough after drying, it might be because of the fibers getting tangled during the wash to fix this you can run a dry fine tooth comb or a dry sponge to get back its soft state.
+If you feel that the fabric is tough after drying, it might be because the fibers got tangled during the wash.
+To fix this, you can run a dry fine-tooth comb or a dry sponge to get back its soft state.

 8. Water and Salt Solution

-This method is quite easy and the things required are available in almost all households. you can remove tuff stains of coffee or wine you just need to mix salt in warm water see if the salt is dissolved in water then pour the solution on the stain and rub it with a rug in small concentric circles you’ll see the stain getting light.
+This method is quite easy and the things required are available in almost all households.
+You can remove tough stains like coffee or wine.
+You just need to mix salt in warm water, then pour the solution on the stain and rub it with a rag in small concentric circles.
+The stain will start getting lighter.